dr-jts/poetry/canoeing.md

 And in memory's haze I love the days forever gone from me,
 As I lie on the marge of the old portage with grief for company.

+## Rivers of Canada
+by Bliss Carman

+O all the little rivers that run to Hudson's Bay,
+They call me and call me to follow them away.

+Missinaibi, Abitibi, Little Current--where they run
+Dancing and sparkling I see them in the sun.

+I hear the brawling rapid, the thunder of the fall,
+And when I think upon them I cannot stay at all.

+At the far end of the carry, where the wilderness begins,
+Set me down with my canoe-load--and forgiveness of my sins.

+O all the mighty rivers beneath the Polar Star,
+They call me and call me to follow them afar.

+Peace and Athabasca and Coppermine and Slave,
+And Yukon and Mackenzie--the highroads of the brave.

+Saskatchewan, Assiniboine, the Bow and the Qu'Appelle,
+And many a prairie river whose name is like a spell.

+They rumor through the twilight at the edge of the unknown,
+"There's a message waiting for you, and a kingdom all your own.

+"The wilderness shall feed you, her gleam shall be your guide.
+Come out from desolations, our path of hope is wide."

+O all the headlong rivers that hurry to the West,
+They call me and lure me with the joy of their unrest.

+Columbia and Fraser and Bear and Kootenay,
+I love their fearless reaches where winds untarnished play--

+The rush of glacial water across the pebbly bar
+To polished pools of azure where the hidden boulders are.

+Just there, with heaven smiling, any morning I would be,
+Where all the silver rivers go racing to the sea.

+O well remembered rivers that sing of long ago,
+Ajourneying through summer or dreaming under snow.

+Among their meadow islands through placid days they glide,
+And where the peaceful orchards are diked against the tide.

+Tobique and Madawaska and shining Gaspereaux,
+St. Croix and Nashwaak and St. John whose haunts I used to know.

+And all the pleasant rivers that seek the Fundy foam,
+They call me and call me to follow them home.

 ## Night Hymns on Lake Nipigon
 by Duncan Campbell Scott